Nottingham and District Tramways Company: The Basford route

 Later photographs suggest that it consisted of four posts, with a single rope on three sides, the fourth side being open towards the tram lines, but in the winter it is likely that the space was covered by a tarpaulin to offer the horses some brief shelter between duties.
-It is said that the horses became so used to their task of assisting the trams up Market St, that when released at the top of the hills they often came back on their own, leaving the horse boys behind.
+It is said that the horses became so used to their task of assisting the trams up Market Street, that when released at the top of the hills they often came back on their own, leaving the horse boys behind.

-The tram fare up Derby Rd was 2d, but coming down it was 1d.
+The tram fare up Derby Road was 2d, but coming down it was 1d.
 The journey from the Market place to Basford took one hour ten minutes and to extend the service to Bulwell, the company provided its own horse buses to transport passengers from the Basford tram terminus.

-It has been suggested that a cock horse was also required to assist on the inward journey from Hyson Green up Alfreton Rd to Raleigh St, although no records have been found to indicate where the horses were kept.
+It has been suggested that a cock horse was also required to assist on the inward journey from Hyson Green up Alfreton Road to Raleigh Street, although no records have been found to indicate where the horses were kept.

 Designation of routes was by a lettered destination board on each side of the car above the windows, and the cars were painted various colours denoting the routes on which they worked.
-The Trent Bridge and Station St services were all over yellow, the Carrington and Forest Rd services were white and red and the Basford service was white and dark blue.
+The Trent Bridge and Station Street services were all over yellow, the Carrington and Forest Road services were white and red and the Basford service was white and dark blue.

-Although a service to Bulwell via Alfreton Rd and Cinderhill was considered, no further extension to the route was made, nor were any new routes commissioned, but additional vehicles were purchased to add to the fleet or to replace existing vehicles which were scrapped.
+Although a service to Bulwell via Alfreton Road and Cinderhill was considered, no further extension to the route was made, nor were any new routes commissioned, but additional vehicles were purchased to add to the fleet or to replace existing vehicles which were scrapped.